 1120 SW Fifth Ave., Suite 1302, Portland, OR 97204

-The Learning Landscapes program empowers school children to plant trees at their schools with the assistance of Urban Forestry staff and volunteers.
-The school yard trees are identified and mapped so students and neighbors can learn about them as they grow.
-Developing a school arboretum will give students a hands-on learning opportunity that will stay with them for years.
+The Learning Landscapes program empowers students to plant trees at their schools with the assistance of Urban Forestry staff and volunteers.
+The school yard trees are identified and mapped so that students and community members can learn about different species of trees from the convenience of their own neighborhood.
+Developing a school arboretum will give students a hands-on learning experience that continues to grow along with the trees.
 In addition to the environmental and aesthetic benefits of trees, students will have opportunities to learn about:

 Students will connect to their school and community by working together to improve their school grounds.
-In addition to watering and pruning, students will also be able to participate in ongoing projects as citizen scientists.
-For example, measuring tree growth rate can help to determine which trees do best in Portland's climate.
+In addition to watering and mulching, students will also be able to participate in ongoing projects.
+For example, measuring tree growth rates can help to determine which trees do best in Portland's climate.
 Students can also design maps and signs for the trees, helping the neighborhood learn more about the arboretum.